novazor/Solo-Projects/README.md

 ### NLP Model (Tensorflow Keras)
 - Sentiment Classification model using the public twitter_samples dataset from NLTK library.
 - Allows an inputted tweet to receive either a positive or negative sentiment.
-- Manual inputs available at the end
+- Manual tweet inputs available at the end

 ### Cifar10 Image classifier (TensorFlow Keras)
 - Image classification with multiple classes on the public Cifar10 Dataset